jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

                       default: 1
                       minimum: 1
                       format: int64
-                      description: Priority index for each Pod (e.g., 1, 2, ...),
+                      description: Priority index for each Pod (e.g., 1, 2, ...), where
-                                    where an index of 1 means pod should be scheduled first in the
+                                    an index of 1 means pod should be scheduled first in the AppGroup
             type: object
         type: object
     served: true